 If you have the confidence to pursue equity-based crowdfunding, but don’t want to bring shareholders into your company, debt crowdfunding may be a suitable option.
 Debt crowdfunding, and specifically peer-to-peer crowdfunding, allows individuals to invest in your business without going through a middleman.
 Debt crowdfunding typically involves making interest payments on loans from investors; however, the terms of your agreement are likely to be more flexible and favorable than they would be if you’d accepted a traditional bank loan.

-Best Crowdfunding Websites
+The 5 Best Crowdfunding Websites

 Just as each small business may require a different method of crowdfunding, various crowdfunding websites and apps each have their own strengths and may suit some businesses better than others.